 motivation

 The Consultative Committee for Space Data Systems (CCSDS) is working to provide security standards for space missions as well as security guidance to other areas of CCSDS standardization.
-The CCSDS Security Working Group has developed a space security architecture, a space mission threat document, security protocol guidance, and is in the process of standardizing cryptographic algorithms for data confidentiality and authentication.
-In this context, CCSDS also developed a network security protocol (SCPS-SP), which was a “thin” analogy to Internet Protocol Security (IPSec)[2].
+The CCSDS Security Working Group has developed a space security architecture, a space mission threat document, security protocol guidance, and has standardized cryptographic algorithms for data confidentiality and authentication..

 However, while other network standards were developed, no security standards for the bulk of CCSDS missions where there is a single spacecraft in contact with its control center through a ground station are available today.
 As a result, if uplink command authentication and/or downlink payload data confidentiality requirements are specified for a space mission that is otherwise CCSDS compliant, up to this point each mission had to invent their own solutions.
 CCSDS realized that a standardized concept to integrate security on space missions with a simple network topology could be proposed at the data link layer.
 This would avoid the above mentioned problem of individual developments and would deliver the benefits of standardization also in the area of secure space link communication.

-The CCSDS Space Link Extension (SLE) transfer services [3] de facto translate the management of the Space Data Link (SDL) protocols [4,5,6] from the ground station, typically on a remote location with limited or no personnel, to the mission control centre, where mission operations are conducted and manned 24-hour/7-days a week.
-SLE has security provisions to guarantee identification, authentication and confidentiality between the two exchanging parties, which for the case of SLE are the ground control centre and the ground station(s).
+The CCSDS Space Link Extension (SLE) transfer services [3] de facto translate the management of the Space Data Link (SDL) protocols [4,5,6] from the ground station, typically on a remote location with limited or no personnel, to the mission control center, where mission operations are conducted and manned 24-hour/7-days a week.
+SLE has security provisions to guarantee identification, authentication and confidentiality between the two exchanging parties, which for the case of SLE are the ground control center and the ground station(s).
 Protection on ground networks is thus ensured.
 The space link, which is not protected by SLE, requires additional protection.

 To develop this protection CCSDS formed a joint working group made up of members from both the Space Link and the System Engineering (Security) areas.
 The goal was to develop a CCSDS standard for link layer security services for use with existing CCSDS telecommand (TC) [4], telemetry (TM) [5], and advanced orbiting systems (AOS) [6] standards without having to modify those standards.
 Rather the aim was to allow security services to be used with TC, TM, and AOS and not force a reengineering of those standards, which are in wide use by many missions and planned for use in many new missions.